Nainik2509/Vuexy-React-Next-Js/docs/guide/settings/theme-config.md

 To configure your template, we will be using `/src/configs/themeConfig.ts` file, which has all the template configurations listed with their valid values.
 Just change the configurations as per your requirement and you are done.

-If you are looking to match up one of our demo then please read [demo configs](/guide/development/demo-config.html) doc.
+If you are looking to match up with one of our demos, then please read [demo configs](/guide/development/demo-config.html) doc.

 ## Properties

 Following are the properties with their values that we have used in the theme: